 An allusion to the title of Christos, as used for Jesus, is made when a person is anointed with oil in order to be made king.
-Samuel did this with David when he was first chosen to be king while the prior king, Saul, was very much still alive (see 1Samuel 16:12 - 13).
-Hence, being the 'Anointed One' meant, among other things, that Jesus was to be a king (John 18:37; Luke 1:31 - 33).
+Samuel did this with David when he was first chosen to be king while the prior king, Saul, was very much still alive (1Samuel 16:12 - 13).
+Hence, being the 'Anointed One' meant, among other things, that the Lord was to be a king (John 18:37, Luke 1:31 - 33).

 We find, however, in the Gospel of John (John 18:36) that Jesus explained that His kingdom was not of this world.
 This meant that he would not make Himself king by human means, such as when He withdrew from a crowd that wanted to make Him their ruler by their force (John 16:15).

-Instead, he will be made king by divine fiat when He returns during his Second Coming (Revelation 19:14 - 16).
-Being the Messiah or Christ indicates that the Lord will have royal prerogatives and be able to rule the earth as king when He returns (Daniel 7:13 - 14, 2:44.).
+Jesus will be made king by divine fiat when He returns during his Second Coming (Revelation 19:14 - 16).
+Being the Messiah or Christ indicates that the Lord will have royal prerogatives and be able to rule the earth as king when He returns (Daniel 7:13 - 14, 2:44).
 All human governments, whether kingdoms, democracies, or dictatorships, will be abolished.

-After Jesus returns to earth as God promised (Acts 1:11) the world will experience having a true direct theocracy (not merely humans ruling in God's name, such as in Iran's "Islamic Republic").
+After Christos returns to earth as God promised (Acts 1:11) the world will experience having a true direct theocracy (not merely humans ruling in God's name, such as in Iran's "Islamic Republic").
 He was anointed by the Holy Spirit, it should be noted, not literal oil (see Acts 10:38 and Luke 4:18).

-Another allusion to this title belonging to Jesus comes from the high priests being anointed in the Old Testament when being ordained (Leviticus 8:2, 10, 12).
-He was also to be the high priest, after the order of Melchizedek, for Christians after His death and resurrection (Hebrews 5:5 - 6, 10; 7:20 - 28).
+Another allusion to Christos belonging to Jesus comes from the high priests being anointed in the Old Testament when being ordained (Leviticus 8:2, 10, 12).
+He was also to be the high priest, after the order of Melchizedek, for Christians after His death and resurrection (Hebrews 5:5 - 6, 10, 7:20 - 28).